Transience, Recurrence and Critical Behavior for Long-Range Percolation: The transience proof

-Denote by $\alpha$ the density of the infinite percolation cluster.
-Let $M>2k_0/\alpha$ be s.t. with probability bigger than $1-\epsilon '$ at least $\frac{1}{2}\alpha M^d$ of the vertices in $[0,M-1]^d$ are in the infinite cluster.
-The existence of this $M$ follows from the ($d$-dimensional) ergodic theorem.
+\end{enumerate} The existence of this $M$ follows from the ($d$-dimensional) ergodic theorem as well as \eqref{eq:reqab} and the fact that \eqref{eq:Mxi}, \eqref{eq:Mvarphi}, \eqref{eq:Mvarphieps} and \eqref{eq:Mdvarphieps} hold for all large enough $M$.
 The infinite cluster is unique, so all of the percolating vertices in $[0,M-1]^d$ will be connected to each other within some big cube containing $[0,M-1]^d$.
 Let $K$ be such that they are all connected inside $[-K,M+K-1]^d$ with probability $>1-\epsilon '$.
-We call a cube
+We define a {\em semi-cluster} in a cube